skgtech/skgtech.github.io/_posts/startups/2016-10-11-are-you-a-startup-come-forward.md

 In order to be able to support and push local Startups, one needs to know what startups are in their town, so they can in their turn proudly advertise them to their own network or at meetings with stakeholders.
 What this can provide you is pure opportunity.

 Having the local community be aware of who you are, what you do and what stage you are in will almost definitely bring you new opportunity manifesting in all sorts of forms...
-Collaborations, feedback on competition and market, advice from fellow entrepreneurs, new recruits, people with major expertise on the subject might give you a call and why not even some sort of funding opportunities
+I will name just one before anything else, introductions.
+Introductions are to entrepreneurs what gasoline is to cars: required to move forward [*Quote from Romain Serman*](https://medium.com/@romainserman/silicon-valley-etiquette-6934cf6f8f73#.obg6k0c1w).
+Out of that, you will get collaborations, feedback on competition and market, advice from fellow entrepreneurs, new recruits, people with major expertise on the subject might give you a call and why not even some sort of funding opportunities

 > Essentially you now have an audience, that is already very positively biased towards you and in many cases wants to actively help you.